-2.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the financial institution.
-The level of perceived stability gradually increases from a sole proprietor to a listed financial institution.
+2.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the Financial Institution.
+Legal status determines the level of expected stability of a Financial Institution.
+The level of perceived stability gradually increases from a sole proprietor to a listed Financial Institution.
 This is followed by an in-depth study of the shareholding mix in order to disentangle structure of ownership.
-Key factors that are considered for this purpose, interalia, include: i) shareholding structure, which includes whether the individuals own the institution directly or indirectly, ii) foreign or local shareholders, iii) whether the institution is owned by a single group or through a combination of entities and individuals, and iv) whether it is part of a group or is a standalone financial institution.
-All these deliberations are done to identify the man at the last mile.
-PACRA also considers how a financial institution is actually run, as, at times, entities are run as family concerns despite being legally structured as companies.
+Key factors that are considered for this purpose, inter-alia, include: i) shareholding structure which includes whether the individual(s) own the Financial Institution directly or indirectly, ii) foreign or local shareholders, iii) whether the Financial Institution is owned by a single group or through a combination of entities and individuals, and iv) whether it is part of a group or a standalone Financial Institution.
+All these deliberations are done to identify the man of the last mile.
+PACRA further considers how a Financial Institution is actually run, as, at times, entities are run as family concerns despite being legally structured as companies.

-Complex shareholding/ownership structures: In cases where a financial institution has a complex ownership structure, there are unique challenges in evaluating the decision-making process, lines of hierarchy and financial obligations and liabilities.
-In analyzing these financial institutions, the fundamental issue is to explore the underlying reason or motivation for the complexity of the structure.
+Complex shareholding/ownership structures: In cases where a Financial Institution has a complex ownership structure, there are unique challenges in evaluating the decision making process, lines of hierarchy and financial obligations and liabilities.
+In analyzing these financial institutions the fundamental issue is to explore the underlying reason or motivation for the complexity of the structure.

-financial institutions which are owned by private individuals and families: On the one hand, the concentration of equity ownership might indicate that the majority shareholders have a strong vested interest in creating long-term value and closely monitoring management behavior.
-On the other hand, a potential concern in such cases is that the owners might rely heavily on extracting funds from the financial institution as source of income or to fund other business activities, potentially undermining the financial stability of the financial institution.
+Financial Institutions which are owned by private individuals and families: On the one hand, the concentration of equity ownership might indicate that the majority shareholders have a strong vested interest in creating long-term value and closely monitoring management behavior.
+On the other hand, a potential concern in such cases is that the owners might rely heavily on extracting funds from the Financial Institution as source of income or to fund other business activities, potentially undermining the financial stability of the Financial Institution.

-Sovereign Ownership: PACRA draws comfort from sovereign ownership of financial institutions as the ability of the financial institution to raise capital from key shareholders, as and when required, is an important credit driver.
-Furthermore, the institution's importance in the domestic financial system has a bearing on the possibility of government support at times of financial stress.
+Sovereign Ownership: PACRA draws comfort from the sovereign ownership of financial institution as, the ability of the financial institution to raise capital from promoters/other key shareholders, as and when required, is an important credit driver.
+Furthermore, the institution's importance in the domestic financial system has a bearing on the possibility of Government support at times of financial stress.

-Certain Development financial institutions (DFIs) may have been formed or supported by sovereign/s.
+Certain Development Financial Institutions (DFIs) may have been formed or supported by sovereign/s.
 This is generally done to focus on a particular set of economic activities or areas.

-Ratings of such DFIs may benefit if existing support or likelihood of support from sovereign/s can be explicitly established.
-Support factors, inter-alia, include percentage of ownership, control over governance framework, concessionary funding and some sort of promise to support given certain contingencies.
+Ratings of such DFIs may favorably benefit if existing support or likelihood of support from sovereign/s can be explicitly established.
+Support factors, inter-alia, include percentage of ownership, control on governance framework, concessionary funding, and some sort of promise to support in certain contingencies.